1Tolv2/sthlm-mc-parking-pwa/README.md

 # About The Project

 This application lets you search or use your current location to find parking spots in the Stockholm City area.
 It utilises the local traffic offices road database through the Open Stockholm API to get all registered locations of motorcycle parking spots.
-To display the map and location markers, the google Maps JavaScript API is used.
+The map is a OpenStreetMap rendered through leaflet.

 ## Built with
 * [<img alt="TypeScript" src="https://img.shields.io/static/v1?style=flat&logo=typescript&label=&message=TypeScript&color=white"/>](https://www.typescriptlang.org/)